 Important notice to tenants and visitors

-At Amélie Housing, the health and safety of our tenants and visitors and community is our priority.
-To help prevent the spread of this virus, we are implementing our COVID-19 Prevention Strategy across all our sites.
+At Amélie Housing, the health and safety of our tenants and visitors and community remains our priority.

 Covid-19 Response Policy